Android is one of the most vulnerable operating systems for smartphones — Here are some easy tips to protect your Android devices from hackers.

 You can use AppLock from Google Play Store for this purpose.
 It can lock apps which you don’t want other people to access.
 Try setting up a strong password, and make sure you don’t leave smudges on the device screen for someone to figure it out.

 4. App Permission

 Android works on the concept of sandbox.
 Each app requires a list of permissions before execution.
-Always read a permission before allowing it access e.g. an alarm app wouldn’t ask you for mic access.
-This step is important because not all apps on Google play store are safe.
+Always read permission before allowing it access e.g. an alarm app wouldn’t ask you for mic access.
+This step is important because not all apps on the Google play store are safe.
 Google does remove malicious apps from its store but there are millions of apps on the market.

 5. Turn Off automatic message retrieval

 The flaw that exploited 950 million Android devices across the world and dubbed as “Stagefright.”
 It used android’s media playback tool which helps you download images and videos that people sends.
 Hackers used this flaw to send hacking codes in multimedia messages which started to retrieve automatically because of the built-in feature.

 1) Open your default message app or another app which you use alternatively for retrieving messages.

 2) If you are not sure which app is used for MMS retrieval, go to your phone’s setting, select “more” tab under the Wireless & networking section and find for “default messaging app.”

 3) Open that app and go into the settings and look for “auto-retrieving multimedia messages.”